Learn all about How to take a Day Trip to Taxco from Mexico City here including the best tips to maximize your time in

 Taxco was my first encounter with the colonial era of Mexico.
 I remember visiting in my childhood and being fascinated by the architecture, the slow pace of life, the silver handicraft, the white color of all the buildings, and of course, the many colorful piñatas that adorn the streets of this magical town (Pueblo Mágico).

-The first thing you’ll notice after arriving at the bus terminal, it’s a tout offering you a free taxi ride to a silver shop.
+The first thing you’ll notice after arriving at the bus terminal, it’s a tour offering you a free taxi ride to a silver shop.
 Of course, having traveled to many touristy places before, I knew that this was some kind of scam so I proceeded to ignore him.
 It wasn’t until he gave me a free map and showed me his Government-approved tour credential that I started to believe him.

 Turns out that one of the silver shops offers free taxi rides to the north-east part of the city, where you have the moral obligation to look around the silver workshop and take a look at overpriced silver items.

-I recommend you to stay there for a couple of minutes before leaving, trust me, you can find better prices somewhere else.
+I recommend you to stay there for a couple of minutes before leaving, trust me, you can find better prices in the city center.
 The reason why I accepted to go to this part of the city (about 20 minutes away from downtown) is because of its proximity to the silver mines and the cable car.

 Outside of this silver shop, ask around for shop that has the silver mines.
 As a point of reference, the store is located in front of a bench that contains a fake skeleton.